East Village, Manhattan: Early development

 Bowery no. 3 was located near today's 2nd Street between Second Avenue and the modern street named Bowery.
 It was owned by Gerrit Hendricksen in 1646 and later given to Philip Minthorne by 1732.
-The Minthorne and Stuyvesant families both owned slaves on their farms.
-According to an 1803 deed, Stuyvesant's slaves were to be buried in a cemetery plot at St. Mark's Church in-the-Bowery.
+The Minthorne and Stuyvesant families both enslaved people on their farms.
+According to an 1803 deed, people enslaved by Stuyvesant were to be buried in a cemetery plot at St. Mark's Church in-the-Bowery.
 The Stuyvesants' estate later expanded to include two Georgian-style manors: the "Bowery House" to the south and "Petersfield" to the north.

 Many of these farms had become wealthy country estates by the middle of the 18th century.
 The Stuyvesant, DeLancey, and Rutgers families would come to own most of the land on the Lower East Side, including the portions that would later become the East Village.
 By the late 18th century Lower Manhattan estate owners started having their lands surveyed to facilitate the future growth of Lower Manhattan into a street grid system.
 The Stuyvesant plot, surveyed in the 1780s or 1790s, was planned to be developed with a new grid around Stuyvesant Street, a street that ran compass west–east.
 This contrasted with the grid system that was ultimately laid out under the Commissioners' Plan of 1811, which is offset by 28.9 degrees clockwise.
 Stuyvesant Street formed the border between former boweries 1 and 2, and the grid surrounding it included four north–south and nine west–east streets.

 Because each landowner had done their own survey, there were different street grids that did not align with each other.
 Various state laws, passed in the 1790s, gave the city of New York the ability to plan out, open, and close streets.
 The final plan, published in 1811, resulted in the current street grid north of Houston Street – and most of the streets in the modern East Village – were conformed to this plan, except for Stuyvesant Street.
 The north–south avenues within the Lower East Side were finished in the 1810s, followed by the west–east streets in the 1820s.